 What is CI/CD? — Technical Definition

-Where CI has a constant implication, i.e., continuous integration.
-On the other hand, CD can mean two different processes, i.e., continuous delivery and continuous deployment.
+Where CI has a constant implication, i.e., continuous integration, CD can mean two different processes, i.e., continuous delivery and continuous deployment.
 Here is what each of them means:

 1. What is Continuous Integration (CI)